 It is always fun to have photos that show how gardens are progressing

-I am speculating that by now the bathroom has been installed in the Head House, no porta-potty by the garage door.
+I am speculating that by now the bathroom has been installed in the Head House, with no porta-potty by the garage door.

 Why don’t we wander around and see how the gardens are doing?